 MVC has been processing El Teniente's Fresh Tailings since 1992.
-The current processing plant at MVC employs primary cyclone classification to separate coarse and fine fractions.
+The processing plant at MVC employs primary cyclone classification to separate coarse and fine fractions.
 The fine fraction is processed in unconventional scavenger cascade flotation cells.
 The coarse fraction is ground in ball mills to a particle size of 80% passing 120 microns and then processed in conventional rougher and cleaner flotation circuits to produce a sulphide concentrate.
-Copper recovery from the Fresh Tailings over the period 2011 to 2016 has averaged 21%.
-MVC is planning to install additional flotation cells to improve copper recovery.
-Once this plant improvement project is complete, average annual copper recovery from the Fresh Tailings is expected to improve to 24%.
+Copper recovery from the Fresh Tailings over the period 2011 to 2018 has averaged 20%.
+Once the plant improvement completed as part of the Phase Two Expansion Project has ramped up to full capacity, average annual copper recovery from the Fresh Tailings is expected to improve to 22%.

-MVC has been processing tailings from the Cauquenes deposit since 2015 and the average copper recovery over this period has been 31%.
+MVC has been processing tailings from the Cauquenes deposit since 2015 and the average copper recovery over this period has been 32%.
 Mineralogical testwork on the Cauquenes deposit has confirmed that copper is present in chalcocite and covellite with lesser amounts in chalcopyrite and oxides.
 Metallurgical testwork has demonstrated that a recovery process consisting of regrinding and flotation is appropriate.
-Additional mechanical flotation cells are required at MVC to efficiently process the Cauquenes material.
-The coarse fraction and the fine fraction should be processed separately in order to maximise recovery.
-Once this plant improvement project is complete, average annual copper recovery for Cauquenes is estimated to be 49%.
+The Phase Two Expansion Project mechanical flotation cells at MVC have been installed as necessary to efficiently process the Cauquenes material.
+The coarse fraction and the fine fraction are now being processed separately in order to maximise recovery.
+Once this plant improvement project has ramped up to full capacity, average copper recovery for Cauquenes is estimated to be 49%.